Sequence Analysis in Immunology

 Alignment and Phylogeny using EBI servers

-• To align sequences using a webserver, open the FASTA file in your browser or in Notepad, and paste the sequences into the sequence box.
-You can select the scoring matrix (BLOSUM, identity) using the MATRIX dropdown-menu, above the sequence box.
+• To align sequences using Clustal Omega , open the FASTA file in your browser or in Notepad, and paste the sequences into the sequence box.

 • Jalview is a nice tool for identifying specific positions and conserved regions in multiple sequence alignments; you can find a link to Jalview under Results Summary link in EBI clustalw output.
 You can compare the alignments using JalView.
 Click the Show Colors button to color the amino acids according to their properties.
 This will also make it easier to compare the sequences.